optimald/pentara-app/docs/ONBOARDING_QUESTIONS.md

 What do others consistently admire or rely on you for? (free text, strengths)

-What do you think is your “superpower”? (e.g. pattern recognition, empathy, discipline)
+What do you think is your "superpower"? (e.g. pattern recognition, empathy, discipline)

 Section 5 — Negative Traits